 The first thing I started doing was infusing vinegar with spent grape pits and seeds--and it was shocking.
 The flavor was concentrated, pure and delicious.
 If you want to know more about that, see my post on fruit-infused vinegar here--it's a great way to use fruit, especially berries.

-This though, this is the older, more mature cousin to the infusion recipe.
-This is a straight-up, naturally fermented vinegar made from skins, seeds, pits, pulp, and just about anything else you can throw at it.
+This is the older, more mature cousin to the infusion recipe.
+This is an easy, naturally fermented vinegar made from skins, seeds, pits, pulp, and just about anything else you can throw at it.
 I've made it with frozen fruit, dried, rehydrated fruit, fruit juice and skins.
+The images below describe the process.

 Adding Live Vinegar and Grain Alcohol